Contractual term

 A contractual term is "any provision forming part of a contract".
 Each term gives rise to a contractual obligation, the breach of which may give rise to litigation.
 An express term is a term stated by the parties during negotiation or written in a contractual document, but not all terms are stated expressly, and some terms carry less legal gravity as they are peripheral to the objectives of the contract.

 The terms of a contract are the essence of a contract, and state what the contract will do.
 For instance, the price of a good, the time of its promised delivery and the description of the good will all be terms of the contract.

-"Terms" and "conditions", although slightly different in their significance, are often treated together in phrases such as "standard terms and conditions", or "standard T&Cs".
+"Terms" and "conditions", although slightly different in their significance, are often treated together in phrases such as "standard terms and conditions", or "standard T&C".

 Classification of term

 Condition or Warranty

 Conditions are major provision terms that go to the very root of a contract breach of which means there has been substantial failure to perform a basic element in the agreement.
 Breach of a condition will entitle the innocent party to terminate the contract.
 A warranty is less imperative than a condition, so the contract will survive a breach.
 Breach of either a condition or a warranty will give rise to damages.

 It is an objective matter of fact whether a term goes to the root of a contract.
 By way of illustration, an actress's obligation to perform the opening night of a theatrical production is a condition, whereas a singer's obligation to perform during the first three days of rehearsal is a warranty.

 Statute may also declare a term or nature of term to be a condition or warranty.
 For example, the Sale of Goods Act 1979 (UK) s15A provides that terms as to title, description, quality, and sample (as described in the Act) are conditions save in certain defined circumstances.